Without Me (Eminem song): Chart performances and awards

 "Without Me" is one of Eminem's most successful singles.
-The song reached the number one position in the charts in numerous countries, including United Kingdom, Australia, Ireland, and New Zealand for 7 weeks.
-In the United States, the song reached a peak of number two on the Billboard Hot 100 behind "Hot in Herre" by Nelly, although it reached number one on both the Mainstream Top 40 and Rhythmic charts.
+The song reached the number one position in the charts in numerous countries, including the United Kingdom, Australia, Ireland, and New Zealand for 7 weeks.
+In the United States, the song reached a peak of number two on the Billboard Hot 100, behind "Hot in Herre" by Nelly, although it reached number one on both the Mainstream Top 40 and Rhythmic charts.
+In the United Kingdom, Without Me made its debut at number 1, on the week ending 1 June 2002, selling over 165,500 copies in its first week.

 "Without Me" was nominated for Record of the Year at the Grammy Awards of 2003 (losing to Norah Jones's song "Don't Know Why"), being Eminem's first song to receive a Grammy nomination in a major category.
-It also received a nomination for Best Male Rap Solo Performance but lost that award as well to the song "Hot in Herre" by rapper Nelly.
+It also received a nomination for Best Male Rap Solo Performance, but lost that award as well to Nelly's "Hot in Herre", behind which it had peaked on the Billboard Hot 100.

 In 2009, the song was honored by Pitchfork Media as the 251st-greatest song of the 2000s.

-The song was the 69th-best-selling single of the 2000s in United Kingdom.
+The song was the 69th-best-selling single of the 2000s in the United Kingdom.

 Music video

-The song's music video features a number of scenarios built around its context, including Eminem and Dr. Dre as parodies of comics in general, specifically Batman, Robin (Rap Boy), and Blade trying to save a child who bought a copy of The Eminem Show that has a Parental Advisory sticker.
-Eminem and his band of heroes rush to the rescue before the child puts the CD in his CD player and when they arrive Rap Boy snatches it away from him, showing that his CD has explicit lyrics that are not suitable for him to listen to.
-The kid cries and is upset after Rap Boy and Blade (Dr. Dre) confiscate the album away from him.
+The song's music video, directed by Joseph Kahn, features a number of scenarios built around its context, including Eminem and Dr. Dre as parodies of comic book characters in general, specifically Batman, Robin (Rap Boy), and Blade trying to save a child who bought a copy of The Eminem Show that has a Parental Advisory sticker.
+Rap Boy and Dre rush to the rescue before the child puts the CD in his CD player and when they arrive Rap Boy snatches it away from him, showing that his CD has explicit lyrics that are not suitable for him to listen to.
+The kid cries and is upset after Rap Boy and Dre confiscate the album away from him.
+The video also features Eminem (as Slim Shady) appearing in a variety of fictional television shows, such as a parody of ER, an infomercial, The Real World, and a talk show.
+Supporting actors are the adult film performer Jenna Jameson, television host Kiana Tom and well as character actor Michael Berryman.

 The video was shot from April 12–13 at Barwick Studios.
-The comic and the scene with Moby feature a rabbit costume, a possible reference to the one featured in two Love Inc. music videos.
-As of May 2022, the music video has over 1.4 billion views.

-This video received MTV Video Music Awards for Video of the Year, Best Male Video, Best Rap Video, and Best Direction (for Joseph Kahn), as well as gaining nominations for Best Editing and Viewer's Choice.
+It received MTV Video Music Awards for Video of the Year, Best Male Video, Best Rap Video, and Best Direction (for Joseph Kahn), as well as gaining nominations for Best Editing and Viewer's Choice.
 It also won Best Short Form Music Video at the Grammy Awards of 2003.

+The music video reached two billion views on YouTube, making it the second Eminem song to reach this milestone.